 (7) The chancellors/vice presidents at the respective campuses have recommended the approval of promotions in academic rank and changes in tenure status in accordance with the attached lists.
-These changes will be effective at the beginning of the 2015-2016 appointment year.
+(Lists are filed with the secretary of the Board for record.)
+These changes will be effective at the beginning of the 2015-16 appointment year.